 Consular Travel Advice

-Due to ongoing security concerns, Australia (DFAT) advises reconsidering travel (or avoiding nonessential travel) to areas bordering Afghanistan, Tajikistan, and Kyrgyzstan and eastern areas of the Ferghana Valley, including the city of Andijan (Andijan Province).
-Canada (GAC) concurs, except does not advise avoiding travel to Ferghana Valley.
-U.S. (DOS) and U.K. (FCO) have no current warnings.
+Due to ongoing security concerns, Australia (DFAT) advises reconsidering travel (or avoiding nonessential travel) to areas bordering Afghanistan, Tajikistan, and Kyrgyzstan and advises reconsidering travel (or avoiding nonessential travel) to eastern areas of the Ferghana Valley, including the city of Andijan (Andijan Province).
+UK (FCO) and Canada (GAC) have more limited warnings.
+US (DOS) has no current warning.

-Risk of violent crime (armed robbery) and petty crime exists throughout the country, especially in train stations and rural areas.
+Low risk of violent crime (armed robbery, home robbery) and low risk of petty crime exist throughout the country, especially in train stations, markets, tourist destinations, and other crowded areas.

 Seismic activity frequently occurs.